-Document created on 10 January 2017 This translation is for information purposes only
+Document created on 10 January 2017, amended on 15 November 2017 This translation is for information purposes only

-2 Cf. Senator Albéric de Montgolfier's opinion presented on behalf of the Senate Financial Commission (June 22nd 2016) on the proposition for an Act adopted by the French National Assembly on the fight against corruption and the modernization of the economic life, following the application of the accelerated procedure, page 188: " the third statutory criteria aims at targeting products that may appear simple but they entail a risk/benefit ratio which is in fact difficult to apprehend for the non-educated investor.
+&lt;sup>2 Cf. Senator Albéric de Montgolfier's opinion presented on behalf of the Senate Financial Commission (June 22nd 2016) on the proposition for an Act adopted by the French National Assembly on the fight against corruption and the modernization of the economic life, following the application of the accelerated procedure, page 188: "the third statutory criteria aims at targeting products that may appear simple but they entail a risk/benefit ratio which is in fact difficult to apprehend for the non-educated investor.
 This third statutory criteria is essential to catch binary options within the scope of application of the law, where the maximum risk of loss is known at the time the contract is entered into and is not superior than the amount initially invested."

-3 Article 1 of the Act of Parliament n° 2004-575 of 21 June 2004, also known as " loi pour la confiance dans l'économie numérique ".
+&lt;sup>3 Article 1 of the Act of Parliament n° 2004-575 of 21 June 2004, also known as " Loi pour la confiance dans l'économie numérique ".